Mukbang: Historical background and origins

 Prior to the 21st century, Korea had traditionally had a food culture based on healthy eating practices and strict Confucian etiquette.
-However, a new food culture since the late 2000s has emerged in South Korea characterized by internet eating culture (mukbang).
+However, during the late 2000s, a new food culture has emerged in South Korea characterized by internet eating (mukbang).
 It was first introduced on the real-time internet TV service AfreecaTV in 2009 and has become a trend on cable channels and terrestrial broadcasting.
 This form of programming emphasizes the attractiveness of the person who prepares the food.
 Eating and cooking shows are effective programs for broadcasting companies as production costs are lower than reality entertainment programs.

 The 1982 Danish film 66 Scenes from America contains a scene with a similar concept to the modern mukbang in which artist Andy Warhol eats a Whopper hamburger from the fast food restaurant chain Burger King.

 Academics have linked the origins of mukbang in South Korea to widespread feelings of anxiety, loneliness and unhappiness among many South Koreans, driven by the hyper-competitive nature of the country's socioeconomic conditions and society.
 Consequently, mukbang gives them an opportunity to relieve some of these stressors.

 In each broadcast, a host will interact with their viewers through online chat rooms.
 Many hosts generate revenue through mukbang by accepting donations or partnering with advertising networks.
 The popularity of mukbang streams has spread outside of Korea, with online streamers hosting mukbang in other countries.
 In 2016, Twitch introduced new categories like "social eating" to spotlight them.
 Articles about mukbang have also appeared in The Huffington Post and The Wall Street Journal.
 The term "mukbang" has been widely adopted in other types of eating shows, such as those featuring ASMR on YouTube.

 This eating performance from South Korea has also rapidly spread in influence and popularity to other Asian countries, such as Japan and China.
 In China, mukbang is called "chibo"; hosts make their content into short videos and vlogs and upload them onto social media platforms like Weibo.